 The Phase I remedial excavation was conducted in July 1994 by Barton Malow.
-The eastern portion of the Burn Pile was excavated for the construction of Centerpoint Parkway.
-The material was segregated into "potentially clean" and "potentially affected" soil stockpiles.
+The eastern portion of the Burn Pile was escavated for the construction of Centerpoint Parkway.
+The material was segregated into "potentially clear" and "potentially affected" soil stockpiles.
 Approximately 35,500 cy of material was excavated, segregated, and stockpiled during the Phase I remedial excavation.
-Approximately 32,000 cy was stockpiled as "potentially clean" soil and 3,500 cy was stockpiled as "potentially affected" soil.
-The analytical results for the soil samples collected from the "potentially clean" soil indicated that the soil was non-hazardous and the concentrations of all compounds analyzed were below the then current Michigan Act 307 Type C (industrial) DCC.
+Approximately 32,000 cy was stockpiled as "potentially clear" soil and 3,500 cy was stockpiled as "potentially clear" soil and 3,500 cy was stockpiled as "potentially clear" soil and 3,500 cy was stockpiled as "potentially clear" soil and 2,500 cy and the concentrations of all compounds analyzed were below the then current Michigan Act 307 Type C (industrial) DCC.
 This clean soil was used to construct berms and other landscaping features.
-The analytical results for the soil samples collected from the "potentially affected" soil indicated the soil was non-hazardous and suitable for disposal at a Michigan Type II commercial landfill.
+The analytical results for the soil samples collected " soil indicated the soil was non-hazardous and suitable for disposal at a Michigan Type II commercial landfill.